philboiv1n/laravel-demo/README.md

 # Laravel Demo

-Quick Laravel demo using Blade templates.
+Quick (and dirty) Laravel demo using Blade templates.

 Based on the Laravel Bootcamp : https://bootcamp.laravel.com/